Cookie Policy

 2. Performance Cookies: These cookies collect information about how visitors use a site, for instance which pages visitors go to most often, and if they get error messages from web pages.
 Some of these are analytics cookies, set using third-party web analytics software, which allow us to understand more about how our site is used.

 Nevertheless, performance cookies don’t collect information that identifies a visitor.
 All information these cookies collect is aggregated and therefore anonymous and it does not affect your privacy.
 It is only used to improve how a site works.
 We might also use these cookies to highlight our products or services which we think will be of interest to you based on your use of our sites.
-By using Wall Street English’s sites you agree we may place these types of cookies on your device.
+These cookies are only placed on your device once you have given your consent via Cookiebot, our cookie consent management tool, and you can withdraw that consent at any time.

-1. Functionality Cookies: These cookies allow the site to remember choices you make (such as your user name, language or the region you are in) and provide enhanced, more personal features.
+3. Functionality Cookies: These cookies allow the site to remember choices you make (such as your username, language or the region you are in) and provide enhanced, more personal features.
 For instance, these cookies can be used to remember changes you have made to text size, fonts and other parts of web pages that you can customise.
 They may also be used to provide services you have asked for such as watching a video or commenting on a blog.
 The information these cookies collect may be anonymised and they cannot track your browsing activity on other sites.
-By using Wall Street English’s sites you agree we may place these types of cookies on your device.
+As with all non-essential cookies, these cookies are only placed on your device once you have given your consent via Cookiebot, and you can withdraw that consent at any time.

 Wall Street English’s cookies typically contain:

+In addition to the browser controls described below, you can view, accept, reject, or withdraw your consent for each cookie category at any time via the Cookiebot cookie settings icon on our sites.
 Most web browsers allow some control of most cookies through the browser settings.
-To find out more about cookies, including how to see what cookies have been set and how to manage and delete them, visit http://www.aboutcookies.org or http://www.allaboutcookies.org
+To find out more about cookies, including how to see what cookies have been set and how to manage and delete them, visit https://www.aboutcookies.org or https://www.allaboutcookies.org

 Third party cookies and social networks